Abrahamlink/body-bot/README.md

 # body-bot
-Python bot to calculate index of body mass, count need calories per day and alse item shop
+Python bot to calculate index of body mass, count need calories per day and also item shop